Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31G-ec-and-superio.md

 **Test steps**

+1. Power on the DUT.
+1. Boot into the system.
+1. Log into system by using the proper login and password.
-1. Open one terminal window and run the command `sudo systemd-inhibit --what handle-lid-switch --mode block watch echo "Inhibiting lid switch"`
+1. Open one terminal window and run the command `sudo systemd-inhibit --what handle-lid-switch --mode block watch echo "Inhibiting lid switch"`.
 1. Open another terminal and run the command `sleep 5 && cat /proc/acpi/button/lid/LID0/state`
-   to read the state of the lid while it is closed
+   to read the state of the lid while it is closed.
-1. Close the lid and wait 5 seconds
+1. Close the lid and wait 5 seconds.
-1. Open the lid and note the output of the command
+1. Open the lid and note the output of the command.
-1. Run the command `cat /proc/acpi/button/lid/LID0/state` while the lid is open and note the output
+1. Run the command `cat /proc/acpi/button/lid/LID0/state` while the lid is open and note the output.

 **Expected result**

-1. The output of the second command should report that the lid is closed
+1. The output of the second command should report that the lid is closed.
-1. The output of the third command should report that the lid is open
+1. The output of the third command should report that the lid is open.

-### ECR020.002 Buttons (button: lid switch) in OS (Windows 10)
+### ECR020.002 Buttons (button: lid switch) in OS (Windows 11)

 **Test description**